-As a young buck (erm, young writer I mean) I thought outlining was just for scholars and essays and all that red tape stuff.
+As a young buck (erm, young writer I mean), I thought outlining was just for scholars, essays, and all that red tape stuff.

 Who knew outlining applied to novels as well.

 Some things.
-Some things I just write, some I outline, some I outline partially.
-I just feel what I need to write the story and go from there.
+Some things I just write, some I outline, and some I outline only partially.
+I do whatever I feel I need to do in order to write the story.

-Here’s what I have found are the best things to do to make sure writing by the seat of your pants is successful.
+Here are the best things (I think) to do to make sure writing by the seat of your pants is successful.

 You have to know what you are getting yourself into.

 Editing may be more difficult because you’ll be changing more stuff.
 You won’t have a plan for those days when you have no inspiration.
-Know that before you go into it.
+Know that before you get into it.

 Don’t worry about changing things as you go.